dustinpfister/blog_posts/_posts/vuejs-example-web-assets.md

 ## 5 - Conclusion

-This game is starting to come togeather all ready, but I am not sure if I will keep working on it or not.
-There are so many other vuejs examples, and additional projects outside of vuejs all togeather that I also want to put more time into.
+This game is starting to come together all ready, but I am not sure if I will keep working on it or not.
+There are so many other vuejs examples, and additional projects outside of vuejs all together that I also want to put more time into.
 In any case this vuejs example was fun for a little while, and working on it helped me to get a better idea of how to break a project down into many little parts by making use of vue components.